 In Wisconsin, all units of government that levy a property tax must certify their next year’s property tax levy by October or November every year.
 Tax rolls are then prepared by the municipalities and counties, and property tax bills are mailed out to individual property owners in December.
 The property tax bill that is mailed out is a comprehensive one, that includes the legal property description, the property assessment, a figure that represents the total tax owed, AND a breakdown of that total by taxing jurisdiction (municipal, state, educational).

 There is NO appeal from a property tax levied; the appeal rights individual property owners can exercise are available only in May each year after property assessments are made earlier in the year.
-The University of Wisconsin Extension Local Government Center has an excellent PDF fact sheet on the property tax/levy process which is easily understood.

 So that you can have a better understanding of the governmental units which levy property taxes and their relative share of an individual’s property tax, the Wisconsin Taxpayers Alliance has created a piece to help you understand the property tax timeline in Wisconsin.